HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 *If so, how are we addressing these risks?*

-- **Authority to Operate (ATO):** Before the official launch of the static site to the public, we will be reviewing our infrastructure and code security practices with the HHS team to ensure that they adhere to the Software Security Plan (SSP) for legacy grants.gov and are covered by the existing ATO.
+- **Security Approval:** Before the official launch of the static site to the public, we will be reviewing our infrastructure and code security practices with the HHS team to ensure that they adhere to HHS standards.
 - **Developer Tools:** As part of the Developer Tools milestone, the team is setting up a series of tools that will enforce certain code quality standards and security checks.
 These include things like secrets management, code linting, dependency monitoring, etc.
 - **Form Submissions:** The implementation plan for form submissions will evaluate and consider common security practices for validating and sanitizing user input.
 Form submissions will also likely be stored in a system that is separate from the production database with grant data.